Community display office

 Community consultative committee

-A Community Consultative Committee (CCC) is being established for the Coffs Harbour bypass project.
+A Community Consultative Committee (CCC) has been established for the Coffs Harbour bypass project.
 The purpose of the CCC is to provide a forum for discussion between Roads and Maritime Services (as the proponent of the Coffs Harbour bypass project) and representatives of the Coffs Harbour community, stakeholder groups and the local council on issues directly relating to the Coffs Harbour bypass project.

 Guidelines for community consultative committees can be found here.